 Cajun Music: Alive and Well in Louisiana.
 By Ann Savoy One of French Louisiana's most vital attractions is its music.
 Acadian music has undergone vast changes since arriving in Louisiana, to a large extent because those who play it today live so differently from earlier residents.
 Understanding Cajun music in all its variety is a large undertaking but an important one.
 Today, we in Louisiana are fortunate to have living representatives of many of its various styles and stages.
 A look at Cajun music and its development offers a glimpse into Louisiana's different cultures, its fascinating history, and the variety which exists within a traditional culture.
+Excerpt, J'ai Ete Au Bal: Cajun and Zydeco Music of Louisiana.
 Cajun Song : "L'anse aux pailles" Introduction and Use of Accordions in Cajun Music.
 By Malcolm L.

 Comeaux The history of the accordion begins with the invention of the "free reed" in either southern China or Laos, where instruments using this reed date back to 1000 B.C.
 (Marcuse 1975: 730-731).
+In the free reed, the tongue (lamella) fits in a frame, whereas the beating reed, so common in European instruments, fits on top of the frame.
+The concept of free reeds was slow to arrive in Europe, and it was not until the late 1700s that they began to be used in instruments there (Marcuse 1975: 734).
+The accordion's history begins about 1800 when Europeans began the rapid development of instruments using free reeds.
 Introduction to Cajun, Louisiana Creole & zydeco music.
 By Jim Hobbs Cajun, Louisiana Creole & Zydeco Music Search home Who are the Cajuns?

 What is Cajun music and where did it come from?
 The French colonized Canada beginning in 1604, with many settling in what is now Nova Scotia but was then called Acadie.
 History of Salsa Music & Dance - SalsaGente.
 Dance like no one is watching!

 Following information was compiled from various sources on the Internet Following categories are covered below:1.
-Salsa Music and Dance Around the World (New York, Los Angeles, Cuba, Colombia, West Africa)2.
-The History of Salsa and Timba3.
-Cuban Casino style Salsa dancing4.
 Marc anthony - aguanile.
 Top 10 Salsa Songs of all Time.
 Too many people smoking some funny things in this page.

 The Botijuela ~ A bottle used to store oil that was used as a bass in original Son bands.
 The Claves ~ They keep the rhythm in the music and guide the dancers feet.
 The Conga Drum ~ A skined.drum played with the palms.
 The Cowbell ~ Played by holding in one hand and striking with a stick.
 The Guiro ~ A carved gourd played by scraping it with a stick.
 The Marimbula ~ A finger piano brought to Cuba by slaves from Santo Domingo.
 The Quijada ~ A very primitive musical instrument.
+The Timbales ~ A pair of skined drums played with a pair of sticks.
 Salsa Instruments.
 Salsa Instruments and the Salsa Band Since the advent of Rock'n'Roll, western pop bands have increasingly experimented with reducing the number of band members.